Kareem-AEz/shunk/README.md

 ## Technologies Used
 - **HTML5, CSS3, and JavaScript**: The core technologies powering the game.
-- **canvas-confetti**: A lightweight library used to create fun, celebratory confetti animations when a player wins.
+- **canvas-confetti**: [canvas-confetti](https://www.npmjs.com/package/canvas-confetti) is lightweight library used to create fun, celebratory confetti animations when a player wins.

 ## How to Play
 1. Players take turns rolling the dice.
 The number on the dice is added to the player's current score.